 Simulating quantum many-body systems is one of the most promising usages of quantum computers that can fully exploit their computational powers, as R. Feynman's proposal in the beginning of quantum computers \cite{feynman1982}.
 The implementation of a time-evolution operator under Hamiltonians, called Hamiltonian simulation, has been the most important problem for efficiently and accurately accomplishing quantum simulation.
 In fact, the application of Hamiltonian simulation nowadays ranges from condensed matter physics to quantum chemistry, such as quantum dynamics \cite{Lloyd1996-ko,Smith2019-zz,Arute2020-qr} and quantum phase estimation \cite{Yu_Kitaev1995-oi,Du2010-hl,Lanyon2010-wk,OMalley2016-dh}.
 For long time, Trotterization has been a standard way of Hamiltonian simulation for both time-independent and time-dependent systems, which can provide simple realization available in today's quantum computers \cite{Lloyd1996-ko,Abrams1997-jb,Sornborger1999-oq,Campbell2019-prl,Childs2021-trotter}.
 Instead, it requires a huge number of elementary gates up to $\poly{1/\varepsilon}$ to achieve an acceptable error $\varepsilon$.

 For time-independent systems, various efficient Hamiltonian simulation algorithms have appeared in the past decade, which yield fewer resources than Trotterization to implement the time-evolution $U(t)=e^{-iHt}$ \cite{Childs2012-qh,Berry2015-gt,Berry2015-taylor,Berry2017-oblivious,Low2017-QSP,Low2019-qubitization}.
 Among them, the qubitization technique \cite{Low2019-qubitization} achieves the best cost in that its query complexity (a measure of cost) has optimal scaling both in time $t$ and inverse error $1/\varepsilon$ in an additive way. \cite{Low2019-qubitization}.
-In contrast, for time-dependent systems, while there exist several efficient Hamiltonian simulation for constructing time-evolution $U(t)$ \cite{Low2018-dyson,Kieferova2019-dyson,Berry2020-time-dep,Haah2021-time-dep,Chen2021-time-dep,Watkins2022-time-dep}, they largely rely on the truncated Dyson-series expansion.
-Although the query complexity of the truncated Dyson-series algorithm has optimal/nearly-optimal dependence in $t$ and $1/\varepsilon$ \cite{Low2018-dyson,Kieferova2019-dyson}, it scales in a productive way with requiring much larger cost than qubitization.
+In contrast, for time-dependent systems, while there exist several efficient Hamiltonian simulation for constructing time-evolution $U(t)$ \cite{Low2018-dyson,Kieferova2019-dyson,Berry2020-time-dep,Haah2021-time-dep,Chen2021-time-dep,Watkins2022-time-dep}, they largely rely on discretizing the time.
+Although the truncated Dyson-series algorithm \cite{Low2018-dyson,Kieferova2019-dyson}, which is versatile among them, achieves the query complexity optimal or nearly-optimal both in $t$ and $1/\varepsilon$, its scaling is multiplicative with requiring much larger cost than qubitization.
 This originates from the difficulty of efficiently dealing with continuous-time modulation.
 It is nontrivial whether we can simulate time-dependent Hamiltonians with much fewer cost close to that of the qubitization.